jedrivisser/fido2-android-api-demo/README.md

-# Android Fido2 Experiment
+# Android Fido2 Api Demo

-This project uses `play-services-fido`'s [Fido2ApiClient][1] to register a credential
+This project uses `com.google.android.gms:play-services-fido`'s [Fido2ApiClient][1] to register a credential and also sign a challenge.

+It demonstrates the Fido2 Api with hardcoded values and is `NOT` a full example that gets requests from a server

+It also does not validate any of the responses, as that would be done server side

-Just run the app and click the `Register Fido2` button
+Just run the app and tap the `Register Fido2` button.
+It will display the results on the app and in the logs.

+Then you can tap the `Sign Fido2` button, and the Fido2 api will be used to sign a challenge with the key that was just generated

-As long as you do not change the Relying Party ID (in [PublicKeyCredentialRpEntity][2]), the signing key or the package name, it should just work
+As long as you do not change the Relying Party ID (in [PublicKeyCredentialRpEntity][2]), the signing key or the package name, the app should just work

 ## Relying Party ID

 According to the Web Authentication [spec][3] the relying party id is:

 > A valid domain string that identifies the WebAuthn Relying Party on whose behalf a given registration or authentication ceremony is being performed.
 A public key credential can only be used for authentication with the same entity (as identified by RP ID) it was registered with.

 For Android apps you need to host an `assetlinks.json` file on `https://<rp_id>/.well-known/assetlinks.json` to allow it to use the Fido2 apis for that domain.